xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 ![mLDP + FA_image_1.1.jpeg]({{site.baseurl}}/images/mLDP + FA_image_1.1.jpeg)

 There is mLDP Label Binding and it is a FEC Type 0x100.
 The FEC element contains 3 things:
-1. Type: Point-to-Multipoint (P2M) or Multipoint-to-Multipoint (MP2MP)
+1. Type: Point-to-Multipoint (P2M) or Multipoint-to-Multipoint (MP2MP).
-2. Root: There is only one Root identified by an IP address
+2. Root: There is only one Root identified by an IP address.
 3. Opaque: Determines the kind of multicast service (e.g. default MDT, partitioned MDT, data MDT).
-P routers do not interpret this value
+P routers do not interpret this value.

 The above 3 items uniquely identify the mLDP tree.